Azure/bicep-registry-modules/avm/res/network/virtual-network-gateway/README.md

 ### Parameter: `existingFirstPipResourceId`

 The Public IP resource ID to associate to the Virtual Network Gateway.
-If empty, then the Public IP that is created as part of this module will be applied to the Virtual Network Gateway.
+If empty, then a new Public IP will be created and applied to the Virtual Network Gateway.

 - Required: No
 - Type: string